 But who comes you’re using encasement but still get bed bugs bites.
 Well, definitely, mattresses only hold a small percent of the blood-suckers.
-Therefore, you’ll need to combine this method with other techniques to subdue to the colony.
+Therefore, you’ll need to combine this method with other techniques to subdue it to the colony.

 Laundry Tips – Sorting, Washing & Drying, Storing

-In addition to laundering the clothes, you’ll need to disinfect them and their storage bags or suitcases to guarantee that the bed bugs won’t find a safe haven in them.
+In addition to laundering the clothes, you’ll need to disinfect them and their storage bags or suitcases to guarantee that the bed bugs won’t find a haven in them.
 The bed bugs will find it challenging to hide in the steam treated areas.

 1. Sort Your Laundry